MileHacker Logo

 Photography Permissions & Restrictions

 Photography for personal use is generally welcome at the Pyramids and museums.
-Tripods often need a permit or are restricted.
+Tripods often need a license or are restricted.
 Inside some pyramids or tombs, photography may be forbidden or require an extra charge.
-Drones need permits and are highly regulated; use without permission can cause serious problems.
+Drones need licenses and are highly regulated; use without getting permission can cause serious problems.
 Always ask for permission before photographing individuals.

 Rules